omeka/Documentation/source/Reference/models/Theme.rst

         :param string $themeName:  The name of the theme
         :param string $themeOptionName: The name of the theme option
         :param unknown $themeOptionValue:
-        :returns: void

     .. php:method:: getOptionName(string $themeName)

         Get the name of a specific theme's option.
 Each theme has a single option in the option's table, which stores all of the configuration options for that theme

         :param string $themeName:  The name of the theme
         :returns: string The name of a specific theme's option.